Tkavindi/Sales_Perfomance_Dashboard_PowerBI/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.

 ## Contact
-For any questions or suggestions, please feel free to contact me via LinkedIn: linkedin.com/in/tharusha-kavindi-2b23a6273.
+For any questions or suggestions, please feel free to contact me via LinkedIn: [Linkedln]